Service Map¶

 -

-Topology Configuration:
+Topology Diagram Configuration:

 service) and service environment version (service+env+version).
 When enabled, the system will draw the service topology diagram according to different environment versions; - Whether to calculate node size based on "Request Count";